Trying to decide when to have first intercourse

 Originally Published: October 5, 2001 - Last Updated / Reviewed On: April 8, 2014

 I have recently started university and moved away from home, and also I have met a guy who is now my boyfriend; it is going to be three weeks since we started dating and it has all been really good.
 We also have already started talking about making love and my boyfriend isn't forcing me into anything, and when I'm with him, it feels right, but the only thing that is bothering me is the fact it will only be three weeks.
 Both of us are virgins and I know he is sure he wants to lose his virginity to me and I feel the same way, but the time factor really bothers me.
 I really want to make this relationship work, and I think I'm going to be in love with him very soon...

 My question is that are we rushing into things?
 Considering I have never been touched the way he has touched me, and if I am ready in such a short time period, should we go for it?
 Also what is the most reliable source of protection and where can I get it from?
 I want to take every precaution to make this one moment in my life the most amazing moment.
 Thank you very much.

-There is no right or wrong answer to your questions; the decision to have sexual intercourse is one that you'll have to consider carefully both by yourself and with your partner.
+There is no right or wrong answer to your questions; the decision to have sex is one that you'll want to consider carefully both by yourself and with your partner.
 You mention that the length of your relationship is one factor that has been bothering you.
 It's important not to dismiss this concern, but rather to examine it to see why you're feeling this way and gauge how important this factor will be as you try to make a decision.
 Here are some questions that might help you figure out whether you and your partner are ready to take the plunge: